patrickcortez/AurSh/Readme.md

 ![Android](/Assets/Images/Android.jpg)

+**MacOS**

+(Image Unavailable because I dont own a Mac)

 ---

 ## Installation

-Make sure you have make and the .NET SDK installed.
+Make sure you have *make* and the *.NET SDK* installed.

-Once you have them installed simply run `make install-user` for non admin previlege and `make install` for system dir.
+Once you have them installed simply run `make install-user` for current user installation and `make install` for system wide installation.

 ---